signforall/ssl2025/index.md

 ## License and Citation

-Please adhere to the license guidelines provided [Insert license details here].
-When using this dataset in your research, kindly cite the following paper:
+Please adhere to the license guidelines provided Creative Commons Attribution-NonCommercial (CC BY-NC).
+When using this dataset in your research, kindly cite the dataset paper once published.
 <html lang="en">
 <head>
   <meta charset="UTF-8">